Programmable Quantum-Like bits from Signed Regular Graphs: Framework Extensions

 \section{Framework Extensions}

 Beyond real-valued extensions, it is also interesting to study graphs with complex weights, as that is presently the primary distinction between quantum-like and quantum bits.
 We propose allowing edge weights that are the Gaussian-integer (i.e. complex integer) roots of unity, $e \in \{\pm 1, \pm i\}$.
 This would allow ``regularities'' to be complex, affecting what values we are able to represent in $\Delta$, the tuning parameter related to the amplitudes of $\kpsi$.
-Similar to \Cref{sec:symm:constraints}, this would likely allow amplitude ratios $\Delta \in \Q(i)$, for the Gaussian rationals $\Q(i) = \{a + bi : a, b \in \Q\}$.
-For the same reason discussed in \Cref{sec:real_valued_C}, allowing continuous complex edge weights is not interesting.
+Similar to \Cref{sec:symm:constraints}, this would allow amplitude ratios $\Delta \in \Q(i)$, for the Gaussian rationals $\Q(i) = \{a + bi : a, b \in \Q\}$.
+For the same reason discussed in \Cref{sec:real_valued_C}, allowing continuous complex edge weights yields trivial exact representations of quantum states.
+Furthermore, even taking the next natural step above the (Gaussian integer) fourth roots of unity $\mu_4$ to the eighth roots of unity $\mu_8 = \{\pm 1, \pm i, \onesqrttwo(\pm1 \pm i)\}$ introduces an unrepresentable number in current classical models of computation, $\sqrt{2}$.
+We therefore propose the Gaussian integers as the natural complex extension to QL-bit modeling.
+With some preliminary work, the authors propose the following symmetric tuning model with complex weights added to the connection matrix $C$: